 Snowman Trek, Complete Version, 32 days in Bhutan

 We make an excursion to Bhutan's most revered and certainly most famous site, the Taktsang Monastery.
-We ascend on a forested path, climbing steeply toward the towering granite cliffs, two-thousand feet above the valley floor.
-On this cliff face, overlooking a dizzying precipice, is the historic cave where the Buddhist teacher, Padmasambava or Guru Rinpoche meditated, and who, it is believed, rode on the back of a flying Tiger.
-Thus this holy place is also called the Tiger's Nest.
+We ascend on a forested path, climbing steeply toward the towering granite cliffs, 500 meters above the valley floor.
+On this cliff face, overlooking a dizzying drop off, is the historic cave, the Takstang Senge Samdup, where the Buddhist master, Padmasambhava, meditated in the 8th Century.
+Legend has it that he traveled there from Tibet, riding on the back of Yeshe Tsogyal, whom he had transformed into a flying tigress to enable the journey.
 In the evening we will enjoy a typical Bhutanese dinner.
 Overnight at hotel.

 Drive toDrugyel Dzong where the trek begins.
 The trail, a jeep track at first, follows the Pachu River gently uphill through villages and agricultural fields.
-We walk 4 to 5 hours reach the night’s camp at Shana, just beyond an army outpost.
+We walk 4 to 5 hours to reach the nights camp at Shana, just beyond an army outpost.
 (2800 m) 5/6 hours

 The trail again follow the Pa Chu River ascending through Pine, Oak and Spruce forest.
 Lunch will be served at Shingkrap where you can see the one story house used by the traders.
 Our camp (3200 m) is just after crossing the wooden bridge recently contructed by the horsemen from the nearby village.
 We are surrounded by thick forest next to the Paro Chu.
 4.5/5.5 hours